Legendary Stone Roses icon confirmed for Shrewsbury venue

 He will be appearing at The Buttermarket on Thursday, October 29, 2026.

-The Stone Roses are one of the most iconic bands of the past 35 years.

-Paving the way for Oasis, The Verve, and a central part of the 'Madchester' movement, their self-titled debut album was one of the greatest of all time.
+The Stone Roses paved the way for Oasis and The Verve, and played a central role in the 'Madchester' movement.

 The band's legendary 1990 Spike Island gig was watched by 27,000 and described as ‘Madchester’s Woodstock’, spawning a movie.

-Mani was there for every show and also played with Primal Scream from 1997 to 2012, before re-joining The Roses for their stadium-sized comeback.
+Mani was there for every show and also played with Primal Scream from 1997 to 2012, before re-joining the Stone Roses for their stadium-sized comeback.

 In his intimate show, Mani will reflect on the band which redefined the British music scene.